As you get ready for your next road trip, take a few minutes to review our tips for keeping yourself, your car and your valuables safe.

 Lock Your Car

 This should be an automatic process: Exit your car, check that you have your keys, lock the doors.
-People not only neglect to lock their cars, but also leave their keys in the ignition on a daily basis, with predictable results.
 The most important thing you can do to prevent thieves from stealing your car and your valuables is to lock the doors every time you get out of your car, even if you plan to get back inside within 30 seconds.

 You probably wouldn't walk down a dark alley all by yourself, so why would you want to park in a dark, deserted area?
 Park under a light and choose a space where other people can see your car.
 Thieves don't like people watching their every move.
 Do your best to make sure their actions will be noticed.